jamiebutterworth2016/accessibility/interactive-elements.md

 - How to interact with it
 - What will happen on interaction

-👉 Strong signifiers improve usability and accessibility.
+👉 Improves usability and accessibility.
 Example: A blue, underlined word signals a clickable link.

 **Types**